aishapande98/AngularAdminPanel/ES6 Topics/ES6_Let_keyword.md

             In this example, TDZ starts with the opening curly brace and ends with let foo=10;
             When we try to access foo variable console.log(foo)(Line no 60), it will throw error.
 So, TDZ prevents us from accidently referencing variable before its declarartion.

+   5. When to use Let keyword:
+          1. If we need to reassign varibale value.(For example: Let age=32; age=30;)
+          2. When we want to declare variables at the top of the file and assign later.